 In 2002 Koung Jor Shan Refugee Camp was established next to the town of Piang Luang on the Thai-Burma border in northern Thailand.
 It is a close-knit community of over 400 Shan refugees.
-The camp has several facilities, including a boarding house for displaced Shan children between the ages of four to 18.
-Some of these children have lost their parents or their parents cannot take care of them due to socio-economic challenges.
+The camp has several facilities, including a boarding house for displaced Shan children between the ages of four to eighteen.
+Some of these children have lost their parents or their parents cannot take care of them due to dire financial situations.

 The boarding house employs two caretakers and a cook who provide a safe environment for the children, offer emotional support and encourage the children to attend school.